When Does a Visitor Need a Coupon? And the Reverse (Incremental Sales / Subsidy Costs)

 Of course there are other scenarios, mainly current customer comes to your site because you sent them a coupon, as opposed to presented one on the site.
 Not sure if you were including that in your question, but I took your meaning literally.

 The scenario with subsidy costs when sending customers a coupon is basically the same as the example above, except you control which customers get what coupon values or if they get a coupon at all.
-More info on executing and measuring in that scenario for customers here, and for an example of a company putting this approach into practice, see here.
 You can really drive higher profits by doing this correctly.

 Jim